Liggins Triple Quadruople LC-MS

 Post-graduate Students, Doctoral Candidates, Research/Academic Staff, Professional Staff, Collaborators (external to the University), Commercial clients.

-The Triple Quadrupole LC-MS instruments are housed on the Grafton campus in the Liggins Institute.
+The Triple Quadrupole LC-MS instrument is housed on the Grafton campus in the Liggins Institute.

 These instruments are operated by Kalita Prangnell.